Red-Winged Blackbird: Striking Red on the Wing Keeps Territory

 - Nests near water, sometimes over

-- Eats insects, seeds, some spiders
+- Eats insects, seeds, and some spiders

 - Very territorial, the red patch helps them gain territory within the blackbird community